aahsnr/arch-system/setup-scripts/final_script.md

         print_info("\nNo input received.
 Aborting."); sys.exit(0)

 def main() -> None:
-    """Main function to parse arguments and orchestrate the setup process.""" parser = argparse.ArgumentParser(description="A modular installer for a personalized Arch Linux setup.", epilog="If no flags are provided, a full installation is attempted, which requires --dotfiles-url.") parser.add_argument("--dotfiles-url", help="HTTPS or SSH URL of the dotfiles repository.") parser.add_argument("--bootstrap", action="store_true", help="Run pre-flight checks and clone dotfiles.")
+    parser = argparse.ArgumentParser(description="A modular installer for a personalized Arch Linux setup.", epilog="If no flags are provided, a full installation is attempted, which requires --dotfiles-url.") parser.add_argument("--dotfiles-url", help="HTTPS or SSH URL of the dotfiles repository.") parser.add_argument("--bootstrap", action="store_true", help="Run pre-flight checks and clone dotfiles.")